melissanaugle/Ahya_heat_tol_variation/Rawdata/README_rawdata.md

 Within 1.)
 Raw data
-A. Coral colony metadata from the ECT1_RRAP_2023_11_16_AhyaCh1.xlxs: Metadata associated with coral colonies sampled for RRAP ECT-1
+A. Coral colony metadata from the ECT1_RRAP_2023_11_16_AhyaCh1.xlxs: Metadata associated with coral colonies sampled for RRAP ECT
     - column names described in tab 1
 B. TideData.csv: data on tides at reef sites on sampling dates
     - locationID: location of site